saks786/blog_project/README.md

 ✅ View all Futurama episodes – Titles, descriptions, and air dates

-✅ Search for episodes – Easily find your favorite episode

 ✅ Click to view details – Open a dedicated page for each episode

 Tech Stack